waWanjohi/kotlin-auth/README.md

-# A simple Authentication service in Spring Boot.
+# An Authentication service in Spring Boot.
 #### Implemented in Kotlin

 # Recommended Tools: